amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ![New pull request](/img/images/new-pull-request.png)

-Each time a contributor makes a pull request, you'll need to ensure the changes they made are reflected on your computer.
+Each time a contributor opens a pull request, you'll need to ensure the changes they made are reflected on your computer.
 To do so, open GitHub Desktop and navigate to the repository you wish to update.
-Click on **Pull origin**, either from the top of the screen or from the the pop-up.
+Click on **Pull origin**, either from the top of the screen or from the the pop-up on the right-hand side.

 ![Pull origin](/img/images/pull-origin.png)